saucal/woorricane/README.md

 On the site you're running this on, you'll need to install and activate the [Woorricane Helper plugin](https://github.com/saucal/woorricane-helper)

+### NOTE: This plugin is not compatible with Checkout Blocks.

 # Getting Started

 Just run the `test.sh` command with the following options: